KonstantinKuklin/HandlerSocketLibrary/docs/eng/Insert.md

 Insert to opened index
 ------------
-Insert command is modifying the database and can only be done through writing socket.
+Insert command is modifying database and can only be done through writing socket.

 Open an index with columns `'key', 'date', 'float', 'varchar', 'text', 'set', 'union'`.